jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 cost of an increased memory footprint, but the hope is that the benefits will outweigh the cost.

-Session operations provide the ability to start and stop sessions, and wait for sessions to complete, as well as traditional multitasking functions such as yield, sleep, wait, and end-wait.
-Also note that CTRL-ALT-DEL is intercepted by the CON driver and transformed into a session "hot key" notification;
+Session operations provide the ability to start and stop sessions, wait for sessions to complete, as well as traditional multitasking functions such as yield, sleep, wait, and end-wait.
+Also note that CTRL-ALT-DEL is intercepted by the Console driver and transformed into a session "hot key" notification;
-BASIC-DOS will attempt to terminate the current program in the focus session.
+BASIC-DOS will attempt to terminate the current program in the session with focus.

-Miscellaneous operations include date/time manipulation functions, editing functions, object enumeration functions, etc.
+Miscellaneous operations include date/time manipulation functions, editing functions, object enumeration functions, and more.

-### The Command Interpreter (COMMAND.COM)
+### The Interpreter (COMMAND.COM)

 **COMMAND.COM** is intended to be a unified DOS/BASIC command interpreter that eliminates the need for a special "batch language," "environment variables,"